 You don’t have to drive for days or hop on a plane to have a fun, relaxing break from the daily grind.
-Check out these expert tips on taking a staycation this summer.
+Check out these expert tips on taking a staycation.

 Taking a family vacation is a great way to connect and make fun memories that can last a lifetime, but they can be pricey.
 Having fun as a family doesn’t need to break the bank.
 Creating fun family memories is possible at a fraction of the cost by taking staycations, or in other words, choosing vacation destinations and activities somewhere close to home so you can reduce the need for hotel stays and other travel costs.
 Staycations = vacation fun for less $$.

 Because home is often considered base camp, it may be helpful to set some ground rules as a family to help your staycation feel like a true vacation.
 Consider the following:

 Decide on a budget.
 Deciding ahead of time how much you can afford to spend can help you decide what activities will fit into your summer without creating financial stress or debt.